TRON-US/eCommerce-hello-world/README.md

        - Add the following to the addItem function:

          1. `uint itemId = totalItems;` Creates a unique id for each item based on totalItems in the store.
-         2. `require(!items[itemId].exists);` This is a check we can add to make sure that the item is not in the `items` mapping, using the exists property of the item, before we assign the same id to another item we add.
+         2. Below are checks we can add to make sure that the item is not in the `items` mapping, using the exists property of the item, before we assign the same id to another item we add.
+We are also checking that the name is not empty and the price is greater than 0.

+         ```
+         require(!items[itemId].exists, "An item already exists at this ID.");
+         require(!_name.length == 0, "Item name cannot be empty.")
+         require(_price > 0, "Price must be greater than zero (0).")
+         ```

          3. `address sellerAddress = msg.sender;` Creates a variable `sellerAddress` with type `address` that we set using the `msg.sender` which exists on every every interaction a user has with the contract.
 This is the public address of the users account.
          4. Add the item to the mapping and assign it to the key `itemId`.
 This also assigns values to the properties of the Item.

          ```
          items[itemId] = Item({
          id: itemId,                             // unique id for the item
          name: _name,                            // name of the item, passed in from the user as a parameter of the function
          available: true,                        // set to true (available) as it was just added to the store
          price: (_price * 1000000000000000000),  // price of the item converted to WEI, passed in from the user as a parameter
          seller: sellerAddress,                  // address of the person that added this item to the store
          buyer: 0,                               // set to 0 by default as nobody has bought the item
          exists: true                            // to allow checking if the item at an id exists in the mapping, set to true
          });
          ```